PlanTL-INTELCOMP/DBimport/README.md

 Note that we do not provide the original data for any of the datasets.
 Therefore, users will need to obtain the data from the source providers, and it will be their responsability to comply with any copyright or use limitations imposed by the data owners.

-# Quick Installation instructions
+# Quick Start

-1. Apart from forking the repository make sure the `dbmanager` submodule code is retrieved by executing
+1. Apart from forking the repository, make sure that the `dbmanager` submodule code is retrieved by executing

 ```
 git submodule init